humaidhusain98/NFT-AND-COLLECTIONS-TRACKER/README.md

 - Scheduled Updates: Utilizes cron jobs to update prices and rankings of top and categorized collections.

 With over 100+ collections and 1000+ NFTs tracked, this project streamlines NFT data management, enabling seamless updates and real-time insights for users.

+## Installation and Starting Instructions
+### Prerequisites
+Ensure you have the following installed on your system:
+  1. Node.js
+  2. npm or yarn

+### Installation
+  1. Clone the Repository
+     ```bash
+     npm install
+     ```
+  2. Install Dependencies Run the following command to install all the required dependencies listed in package.json: